 Plan tomorrow's walk: Check the map or the route, know the distance, tick off the coffee stops or rest breaks, be aware of steep climbs coming up.
 Be aware of any history or culture associated with the route and look around you to take in the sights.
 Carry a basic first aid kit - bandage for sprains, wipes and a selection of plasters for cuts or grazes, blister pads for the feet.
 If you are taking medication with you make sure that you have enough for the entire stay - and an extra supply in case of delays or emergencies.

 Prices are per person sharing Land Only.
 Flights can be arranged for your trip.
-Contact us
+Trip is from Thursday to Thursday or Saturday to Saturday throughout the summer Contact us

 B&B in Hotels along the way (Twin Sharing)

 Luggage transfers to the next Hotel along route

 International flights to/from Spain